-There are two ways to obtain 4/6 channel surround audio output:
+There are two ways to obtain 2/4/6 channel surround audio output:

-- 1. Using the 4/6 surround audio output of the back panel only.
-All surround speakers connect to this audio connector. - 2.
-Using the S-Bracket (optional cable).
+1. 2/4/6 channel audio output on back panel only.
+All surround speakers connect to this audio connector.

+2. Using the S-Bracket (optional cable).
 You have install the S-Bracket into the computer.
-Connect two front speakers to back panel's "Line Out" port, and the rest of speakers to S-Bracket, For connection details, please refer to page 15.
+Connect two front speakers to back panel's "Line Out" port, and the rest of speakers to S-Bracket.
+For connection details, please refer to page 15.